jmvedrine/moodle-qtype_jme/README.md

 be converted to a simple text format called SMILES (see http://www.daylight.com/smiles/ for more information).

-So, the student must design the molecule, using the JME Java Applet.
+So, the student must design the molecule, using the JSME Javascript Applet.
 The content of the student response is automatically saved when the student change page in the quiz either by pressing on the "Next" button, or using the quiz navigation panel.
 When quiz attempt is